bjss-data-academy/entity-relation-diagrams/README.md

 ## Prerequisites

-Knowledge of SQL basics: table, row, column, primary key, relations.
+Knowledge of relational basics: table, row, column, primary key, relations.

-See our guide at [SQL Fundamentals](https://github.com/bjssacademy/fundamentals-sql) for more details and a refresher.
+See our guide at [SQL Fundamentals](https://github.com/bjssacademy/fundamentals-sql) for more.

 # Next